Frequently Asked Questions

 1. What is sold on this site?

-We sell prints of Myles Pinkney fantasy and science fiction paintings.
-These are extremely high quality products, personally approved by the artist.
+We sell prints of Myles Pinkney's fantasy and science fiction paintings.
+These are high quality products, personally approved by the artist.
 Most are giclée prints, while a few are lithographs.
-Visit the Paintings Index to find out which paintings are available as prints.
-Just look for the * .
+Paintings available as prints are marked with an asterisk in the Painting Index, and can also be found in the Web Store.

 2. I have seen Myles Pinkney's artwork on calendars, plates and puzzles.
 Do you sell these on your site?